shakes76/PatternFlow/image/image_histogram_44797041/README.md

 ### Parameters
 img (array) - Input image.

-nbins (int, optional) - Number of bins used to calculate histogram
+nbins (int, optional) - Number of bins for the histogram

 source_range (string, optional)- ‘image’ (default) determines the range from the input image. ‘dtype’ determines the range from the expected range of the images of that data type.

-normalize (bool, optional) - If True, normalize the histogram by the sum of its values.
+normalize (bool, optional) - normalize the histogram if True (by the sum of values)

 ### Return
 hist (ImageHistogram class instance) - The generated histogram.
 Use values = hist.hist to get values of histogram.